Leverage Your LMS to Simplify Managing Remote Employees

 According to Buffer's "State of Remote Work" survey, loneliness and "collaborating and/or communication" were the second and third biggest struggles reported by remote workers.
 When you're managing remote employees, it's important to combat these effects through positive and frequent communication.

-Email-only communication can come off as cold and impersonal, especially at a time when people are already feeling anxious.
+Email-only communication can come off as cold and impersonal.
 Using different modes of communication can humanize your interactions and demonstrate flexibility to your teams.

 For example, encourage informal instant messaging among employees for quick questions, and be sure to respond quickly when employees reach out.